csae8092/posts/pimp-de-web-app/part-4-linking-indexes-and-text.md

 </div>
 ```

 As we see, the function `app:listPers_hits` is called.
 A function which looks for matches in the application's  `data/editions/` collection.
-Also it looks for a handful specif combinations of TEI-elements and attributes.
-Both things are not really covering our current application's needs, since we also want the manuscript descriptions searched through which are stored in `data/descriptions/` as well as e.g. persons are tagged in the descriptions as e.g. `<authors>`.
+Also it looks for a handful specific combinations of TEI-elements and attributes.
+Both things are not really covering our current application's needs, since we also want the manuscript descriptions searched, which are stored in `data/descriptions/` as well as e.g. persons are tagged in the descriptions as e.g. `<authors>`.
 We should therefore rewrite our search function as follows:

 ```xquery